asurkis99/TidyDataAssignment/README.md

 # TidyDataAssignment
-Code and documentation for JHU Coursera Getting and Cleaning Data class project
+JHU Coursera Getting and Cleaning Data class project

 ## Input file
 The raw data for this project is obtained by downloading a zipped file from the following URL: